SpencerL-Y/SpencerL-Y/README.md

 ### Research Interests
 - Program verification and analysis: which includes invariant synthesis, ranking function synthesis and memory safety analysis
-- New logic and corresponding deciding algorithm that can be used to extend the scope and capability of formal method.
+- New logics and corresponding decision procedures that can be used to extend the scope and capability of formal method.
 - Fuzzing techniques of Linux kernel

 ### Other Interests